 Naloxone is metabolized in the liver primarily by glucuronide conjugation with naloxone-3-glucuronide as the major metabolite.
 In one study, the serum half-life in adults ranged from 30 to 81 minutes (mean 64 ± 12 minutes).
 In a neonatal study, the mean plasma half-life was observed to be 3.1 ± 0.5 hours.
-After an oral or intravenous dose, about 25-40% of the drug is excreted as metabolites in urine within 6 hours, about 50% in 24 hours, and 60-70% in 72 hours.
+After an oral or intravenous dose, about 25 to 40% of the drug is excreted as metabolites in urine within 6 hours, about 50% in 24 hours, and 60 to 70% in 72 hours.

 The patient who has satisfactorily responded to naloxone should be kept under continued surveillance and repeated doses of naloxone should be administered, as necessary, since the duration of action of some opioids may exceed that of naloxone.

 Respiratory Depression Due to Other Drugs